-On June 16, 2024, Sagging Meniscus will publish Like It Matters: An Unpublishable Novel.
+On June 16, 2024, Sagging Meniscus published Like It Matters.
 It’s about writer reader drinker friends who gather at a bar on Bloomsday each year to talk about life and literature.
 It’s also about walking and reading, the gestation of literary and literal offspring, and the joys and sorrows of writing with intent to publish.
-Preorder here.
 Here’s the cover:

-On July 17, 2023, Sagging Meniscus published Chaotic Good — a short novel in part about seeing a band at Madison Square Garden in late Dec 2019.
+On July 17, 2023, Sagging Meniscus published Chaotic Good — a short novel in part about seeing Phish at Madison Square Garden on December 28, 2019.
 Also about spending way too much time outside the South Philly Walmart.
 Also about untangling headphone cords.
-Here’s the cover:

-On May 1, 2020, Sagging Meniscus published Neutral Evil ))), a short novel about a Sunn O))) concert in Philadelphia two months after Trump’s inauguration.
+On May 1, 2020, Sagging Meniscus published Neutral Evil ))), a short novel about seeing Sunn O))) in Philadelphia on March 18, 2017, two months after Trump’s inauguration.
+Also about guitar pedals and going to the Cherry Hill Mall across the river in NJ.

 In July 2016, New Directions published my translation of Horacio Castellanos Moya’s Revulsion: Thomas Bernhard in San Salvador, for which I received a 2015 PEN/Heim Translation Fund Award.
 The New Yorker’s James Wood also cited Revulsion as one of his four favorites of 2016.